philab14/genomic-variant-explorer/README.md

 # genomic-variant-explorer
-This project is about developing a structured pipeline for loading, filtering, analyzing, and visualizing genomic variants.
+This project is highly relevant because it addresses a core challenge in modern genomics: making sense of large-scale genetic variation data.
+Variant Call Format (VCF) files are essential in fields such as medical genetics, population genomics, precision medicine, and evolutionary biology, yet they are often difficult to explore without computational tools.
+By developing a structured pipeline for loading, filtering, analyzing, and visualizing genomic variants.